 Schachter, a freshman trombone and baritone player in the marching band was also set to perform with the school’s orchestra this Spring.

 “The improvement I witnessed from him was admirable and inspiring,” band director Alexander Kaminsky said to the Sun-Sentinel.
 “I felt he really had a bright future on the trombone.”

-A GoFundMe page has been set up by Alex’s family in hopes of starting a scholarship in his name for members of the Eagle Regiment.
+A GoFundMe page has been set up by Schachter’s family in hopes of starting a scholarship in his name for members of the Eagle Regiment.

 During the shooting, Kaminsky locked himself in the band room with members of the Wind Symphony, including his own son, according to his Facebook posts.

 Halftime Magazine expresses our heartfelt sympathy to the Eagle Regiment and the friends and family of all 17 deceased victims of this senseless tragedy.
 As of Friday morning, seven other shooting victims remained hospitalized.
 We wish them a safe and speedy recovery.